National MOTTEP Celebrates 30 years of increasing National Minority Organ Donor Rates

 Diabetes and hypertension are the number 1 and 2 causes of kidney disease which is 3-4 times as common for Blacks and Latinos/Hispanics.

 Nearly 300,000 persons are on dialysis; 120,000 persons are on the national transplant waiting list and 30,000 transplants take place each year.

 To decrease the number and rate of ethnic minority Americans needing organ and tissue transplants.

-To create healthy communities through disease and organ donation education.
+To be the trusted voice creating healthy communities through disease prevention, education, and organ donation awareness.